 What we like: A great value for a warm and good-looking vest.

-What we don’t: Not as warm or lightweight as the Down Sweater above.
+What we don’t: Not as warm as the Down Sweater above.

-REI Co-op’s in-house brand consistently churns out performance outerwear at prices that are substantially lower than most big brands.
+REI Co-op’s in-house brand consistently churns out performance outerwear at substantially lower prices than most big brands.
 The 650 Down Vest is no exception, offering a legitimately warm layering piece for $100—less than half the cost of the Patagonia Down Sweater above.
-This vest isn’t teched-out and doesn’t have the high-end look and feel of the premium alternatives on this list, but it’s a fantastic value overall.
+This vest isn’t super technical and doesn’t have the high-end look and feel of the premium alternatives on this list, but it’s a fantastic value overall.

 What do you compromise by going with the 650 Down Vest?
 It uses lower quality 650-fill down compared to the Down Sweater’s 800-fill—which means less warmth for the weight—but this isn’t hugely important unless you’re counting ounces or heading into the backcountry.
 In addition, its boxier fit and roomier dimensions result in a slightly less polished look.
 But on the bright side, REI holds its own in terms of sustainability, with RDS-certified down (for humane treatment of birds) and recycled, bluesign (read: ethically sourced) materials.
 All told, you’d be hard-pressed to find a better down vest for the price.